-The declared data from conversational chatbots can also be used to send personal retargeting messages at scale on messaging apps like Facebook Messenger.
+The declared data from conversational chatbots can also be used to send personal retargeting messages at scale on messaging apps like Facebook Messenger or Instagram Direct Messenger.
 These intimate messages are personalized based on the interactions the customer had with your brand and appear on phone lock-screens for mobile-native engagement.

 It’s also important to drive qualified traffic to very specific pages on your website when remarketing.
 You can then segment users based on which pages they visited and how they interacted with them when retargeting.
 How you speak and what you offer to someone that went to a product page is different than a customer who has already converted for example.

 Ford boosted favorability, increased purchase intent, and generated leads for their Ford Ranger model with a conversational assistant built with Spectrm.
 They were the first advertiser to create an AdLingo conversational campaign in Thailand.